 - students and their parents and carers

 - employees

 - directors

 - Education and Skills Funding Agency (ESFA)

 - Sixth Form Colleges Association (SFCA)

 - Blackpool Education Improvement Board (BEIB)

-- Blackpool Opportunity Area Board
+- Priority Education Improvement Board (PEIA)

+- Responsible Business Network (RBN)

+- The Lancashire Colleges (TLC) group

 - local authorities including Blackpool Council, Lancashire County Council, Wyre Borough Council and Fylde Council

 - local transport providers

-- awarding bodies
+- awarding organisations

-- members of the Fylde Coast SCITT
+- members of the North West Coast SCITT (formerly Fylde Coast SCITT)

 - members of the Fylde Coast Education Partnership

 - participants in the Fylde Coast Academy Trust

 - local community

-- community groups who use the college facilities
+- · community groups who use the college facilities

 - partner high schools

 - other sixth form and further education colleges

 - universities and other training providers

 - employers and work experience providers

 The college recognises the importance of these relationships and engages in regular contact and communication with them in many ways.
-Communication methods include such things as the website, the annual report and newsletters.
-Also the college engages with stakeholders through events such as the employability networking event, awards evenings and concerts as well as through more formal meetings and reports.
+Communication methods include such things as the website, social media channels and newsletters.
+The college also engages with stakeholders through events such as the employability networking event, awards evenings and performances as well as through more formal meetings and reports.